deckzie/to-do-list/README.md

 ### Accessing the Application

 -   Open your browser and navigate to `http://localhost:8000` for the backend or the port shown for the frontend.

-## Contributing

-Feel free to fork this repository and submit pull requests.

-## License

-This project is licensed under the MIT License.